The former station of Mechelen, the arrival point of the first train journey on the European mainland | Mechelen, Regionale Beeldbank.

 Spoorwegarbeiders bouwen in opdracht van een Belgisch-Frans consortium een brug over de Gele Rivier in functie van de spoorlijn Beijing-Hankou, aangelegd tussen december 1903 en mei 1904.
 Rond de eeuwwisseling legden Belgische ondernemingen wereldwijd spoorlijnen aan.

-Archives de Monsieur Jean Jadot
+Brussels, State Archives, Archives Jean Jadot

 Railway workers construct, for a Belgo-French consortium, a bridge over the Yellow River, as part of the Beijing-Hankou rail line, completed between December 1903 and May 1904.
 Around the turn of the century Belgian companies built railways worldwide.